 In the Tesla crash, firefighters called Tesla engineers who had the tools and training to partially dismantle the battery.
 But even then, the threat wasn't over.

-"In this particular case, six days later, the temperature inside those cells increased to the point of ignition.
-That's why the car reignited," said Diaz.
+"In this particular case, 6 days later, the temperature inside those cells increased to the point of ignition.
+That's why the car reignited," said Chief Diaz.
 "You have stored energy that is frankly unstable."

-"If the battery is damaged, then we're going to have to basically monitor that vehicle for a prolonged (time)--could be days--to make sure it doesn't reignite," said Diaz.
+"If the battery is damaged, then we're going to have to basically monitor that vehicle for a prolonged (time)--could be days--to make sure it doesn't reignite," said Chief Diaz.

-"Every auto manufacture out there plus new manufactures have got vehicles either just coming on the market or soon to be on the market," said Michael Coates, who is editor of the online auto publication "Clean Fleet Report."
+"Every auto manufacture out there plus new manufactures have got vehicles either just coming on the market or soon to be on the market," said auto expert Michael Coates, who is editor of an online publication "Clean Fleet Report."

 "Is it a challenge?
-Yeah it's a challenge," said Matlow.
+Yeah it's a challenge," said Capt.
+Matlow.
 "Because every time they come out with a new model car, whether it's electric, gas or diesel or hydrogen or alcohol-powered, it's got something new with it and we have to modify our techniques to deal with that individual hazard."

 "We have a ways to go in educating firefighters.
 Especially in areas of the country that they really haven't seen that many electric vehicles yet," said Andrew Klock with the National Fire Protection Association.

 Klock started the alternative vehicle training program for the NFPA, one of the main sources for firefighter safety training in the nation.
-He estimates that including his agency's own training program, only 30 percent of firefighters across the U.S. have any training to handle emergencies involving alternative vehicles.
+He estimates including his agency's own training program, only 30% of firefighters across the US have been trained at all to handle emergencies involving alternative vehicles.

 KTVU contacted more than a dozen fire departments around the Bay Area which said they've had some sort of training on electric vehicles.
-San Jose Fire says just like the hands-on live fire training it requires, every recruit is also taught about the hazards of electric vehicles.
+San Jose Fire says just like hand-on live fire training, every recruit is taught about the hazards of electric vehicles.

 "As they become more prevalent, they are getting in more crashes and we have to be aware of that," said Matlow.

-In the meantime, Mountain View’s fire chief has banned crews from touching any damaged batteries "until it is verified that it is 100 percent de-energized."
+In the meantime, Mountain View Fire has banned its crews from touching any damaged batteries "until it is verified that it is 100% de-energized."
 And with more electric vehicles on the road every year, it's a safety issue that could eventually affect every firefighter in the United States.

 The Mountain View Fire department is considering several changes including creating a specialized team to handle electric vehicle incidents.
 They also hope get a new device called a DC hot stick, currently in the testing phase, that would allow them to quickly and safely check if an electrical vehicle still has electricity flowing.

-2 Investigates contacted Tesla, who stressed the same statistics firefighters also include in their memo: electric vehicle fires are less likely to occur than fires in internal combustion vehicles.
-And that fires usually occur after a high-speed impact.
-According to the NFPA, “about 90 cars catch fire for every 1 billion miles driven in the United States.”
+KTVU contacted Tesla which stressed the same statistics firefighters also include in their memo, which show electric vehicle fires are less likely to occur than fires in internal combustion vehicles.